-AT&T warns Samsung Focus owners to avoid microSD cards until "certified" cards arriveAlex Wagner - Deputy Managing Editor, News Desk
+AT&T warns Samsung Focus owners to avoid microSD cards until "certified" cards arriveAlex Wagner - Editorial Director of News and Content

 Samsung's Windows Phone 7-powered Focus has had some well-documented problems with SD cards, but today AT&T addressed the whole situation and said that a solution is coming.
 The carrier pointed out that "Windows Phone 7 requires a certified high-speed microSD card for optimal performance."
 The only problem is that there are no microSD cards on the market that bear the "Certified for Windows Phone 7" marking.
 Until those cards are made available, AT&T is advising customers to hold off on expanding the memory in their phone, lest they end up screwing up whatever microSD card that they try to use.
 If you just can't wait for the certified memory and decide to use your own microSD card, keep in mind that you won't be able to use the card for anything else.
 Samsung says on its site that any card used with a WP7 device "will no longer be readable or writable on any other devices such as computers, cameras, printers, and so on."
 The full statement from AT&T can be read below: